UPDATED MAY 31, 2020

 Why a mobile-friendly site is essential for a storage facility.

 If you use the browser on your cell phone, you know if a website looks good or not.
 On a “mobile-friendly” site, you can read everything clearly, within the margins of the screen, and the buttons are easy to press.
+You don’t have to scroll left-to-right, nor do you have to pinch-and-zoom to see all the contents on the page.
 You’re looking at a modern “mobile responsive” version of the website.
 In 2020, this is practically universal, because any theme that you want to apply to your website is going to be mobile responsive going in.

 Having a mobile responsive site is critically important for self storage facilities.
 “Visibility is the single most important customer draw,” according to The Parham Group’s analysis of a typical self storage customer.
-Which means that when a prospect is exposed to the self storage brand, they are most likely driving by, with their cell phone being the digital device they use to get a phone number, check rates, view hours, etc.
+Which means that when a prospect is exposed to the self storage brand, they are most likely driving by, with their cell phone on hand to get a phone number, check rates, view hours, etc.

 The website itself should have the unit sizes available, the rates, the phone number formatted as “click-to-call” and the address.
 There’s a lot more a self storage operator *can* do with a website, but it starts with the basics: mobile friendly with clear, accessible information for prospects and customers alike.